-Strategies & Actions - Activities we will implement over the next five years to accomplish goals & targets
+Strategies & Actions - Activities we will implement over the next five years to accomplish objectives & targets.
+See Chapter 3 for a detailed action plan.

-- 1. Collaboration Encourage partnerships between public, private, and Tribal entities to collaborate on needed infrastructure projects.
+- 1. Encourage Collaboration Encourage partnerships between public, private, and Tribal entities to collaborate on needed infrastructure projects.
 (Objectives 1, 2) - a.
 Support implementation of the Governor's Task Force on Broadband recommendations to establish a State Office of Broadband Deployment, a State Broadband Advisory Board, and a Regional Broadband Planning Committee. - b.
 Advocate for improved data and maps to ensure data-driven decision making. - c.
 Ensure all shareholders can participate in decision making, with resident needs a top priority. - d.
-Ensure infrastructure planning efforts are transparent with clear lines of accountability. - 2.
-Installation Install and sustainably operate and maintain infrastructure that will better serve the region with reliable phone and internet service.
+Ensure infrastructure planning efforts are transparent with clear lines of accountability. - e.
+Encourage low or no-cost pole line, easement, and utility infrastructure access for broadband deployment. - 2.
+Develop Infrastructure Install and sustainably operate and maintain infrastructure that will better serve the region with reliable phone and internet service.
 (Objectives 1, 2) - a.
-Create a plan to address unserved communities in Alaska. - b.
+Create a plan to address unserved communities in Interior Alaska. - b.
 Review land use policies to ensure they are supporting current telecommunication needs. - c.
-Advocate for streamlined state and federal permitting for broadband projects and reduced permitting fees and collaborate with other utilities to share easements where appropriate (e.g., transmission lines). - d.
-Support leasing of FNSB facilities for small communication system technology (e.g., small cell towers), including school locations. - e.
+Advocate for streamlined state and federal permitting for broadband projects and reduced permitting fees and collaborate with other utilities to share easements where appropriate (e.g., transmission lines, "dig once" policies). - d.
+Support leasing of FNSB facilities for small communication system technology (e.g., small cell towers), including school locations.

+- e.
 Support efforts to develop reliable and affordable power, especially in underserved rural areas.
 See Energy for related recommendations. - f.
 Work closely with education and workforce development partners to ensure the local workforce has the skills to deploy, operate, maintain, and repair broadband infrastructure.
-See Education and Workforce Development for related recommendations.

-- 3. Affordability and Access Ensure all residents can afford quality internet.
+See Education and Workforce Development for related recommendations. - 3.
+Increase Affordability and Access Ensure all residents can afford quality internet.
 (Objectives 1, 2) - a.
-Better promote the FCC's Emergency Broadband Benefit, which provides discounts on internet service for qualifying households. - b.
-Support communities with ongoing operation and maintenance funding by establishing an Alaska Universal Service Fund and a Federal Grant-Matching Fund, as recommended by the Governor's Task Force on Broadband. - c.
+Better promote the FCC's Affordable Connectivity Program, which provides discounts on internet service for qualifying households. - b.
+Support communities with ongoing operation and maintenance funding by ensuring the long term stability of the Alaska Universal Service Fund and a Federal Grant-Matching Fund, as recommended by the Governor's Task Force on Broadband. - c.
 Establish community-level broadband access by configuring community facilities with public internet, especially in communities that lack affordable and reliable connectivity to homes. - d.
 Support investment of communication facilities and upgrades in FNSB.